cfpb/consumerfinance.gov/docs/installation.md

 ./build-images.sh && ./helm-install.sh
 ```

-This will build and start our PostgreSQL, Elasticsearch, Python, and
+Either approach will build and start our
-documentation services.
+PostgreSQL, Elasticsearch, and Python services.

 The first time this is fun, it will
 [load initial data](#load-initial-data)